-Frankish place names – blue.
-The Urheimat of Franks and Frisians tinted by blue
+Frankish place names and the Urheimat of Franks and Frisians are blue.

-Gothic place names – green.
-The Urheimat of the Goths tinted by green
+Gothic place names and the Urheimat of the Goths are tinted by green.

-Anglo-Saxon place names – orange.
-The Urheimat of North Germanic people tinted by yellow
+Anglo-Saxon place names are orange.
+The Urheimat of the Anglo-Saxins are tinted by yellow.

 Hydronyms are indicated by blue circles and lines.

-And now let us try to confirm the accuracy of this arrangement of the eareas of the formation of thr Germanic languages also by their correspondences with individual Iranic languages, forming areas of which we already know (see the section Iranic Tribes in the Eastern Europe at the Bronze Age ).
+And now let us try to confirm the accuracy of such location of the eareas of the formation of thr Germanic languages also by their correspondences with distinct Iranic languages, which areas we already know (see the section Iranic Tribes in the Eastern Europe at the Bronze Age ).

 Germanic and Iranic habitats.